 On the "don't believe what you've heard" tip, you can ignore anyone who tells you not to take the metro in Mexico City — the system is fast, safe, and unbelievably extensive.
 With 12 lines plus connections to above-ground buses (Metrobus) and light trains (Tren Ligero), you can get anywhere you need to go using this system.
 At five pesos per ride — about 30 cents — it's also one of the world's cheapest fares.

 The metro runs from the early morning to midnight daily; if you can, try to avoid morning and evening rush hours, when cars will be packed and your ride a little uncomfortable.

-3. Look for pink-and-white taxis that say "CDMX."
+3. The pink-and-white taxis that say "CDMX" are your best bet.

 Car traffic in the city tends to be horrendous, and it's generally best to avoid taking taxis during the day.
 But for late-night travel when the metro is closed, cars are a great option.
 In busy areas of the city, you can hail government-licensed taxis whose prices are guaranteed to be fair.
 The cars are pink and white and say "CDMX."